 NOTE 2: The mapping of LCGs between the ingress and egress links of an IAB node for purposes of determining expected change in occupancy of IAB-MT buffers (to be reported as Pre-emptive BSR) is left to implementation.

-NOTE 3: The number of the Buffer Size fields in the Long BSR and Long Truncated BSR format can be zero.
+NOTE 3: The number of the Buffer Size fields in the Long BSR, Long Truncated BSR format, the Long extended BSR format, and the Long Truncated extended BSR format can be zero.

 Figure 6.1.3.1-1: Short BSR and Short Truncated BSR MAC CE

 Figure 6.1.3.1-2: Long BSR, Long Truncated BSR, and Pre-emptive BSR MAC CE

+Figure 6.1.3.1-3.
+Short extended BSR and Short Truncated extended BSR MAC CE

+(a) Option 1 (b) Option 2 (c) Option 3

+Figure 6.1.3.1-4.
+Long extended BSR and Long Truncated extended BSR MAC CE